Australian Government Architecture

 The following standards support development of digital solutions in this capability.

-Human Capital Management (HCM) capability provides the Hire to Retire (H2R) value stream in the Australian Government Architecture (AGA)’s whole of government context.
-H2R is the human resource management lifecycle which manages and supports the course of an individual’s career within the APS.…
+Human Capital Management (HCM) capability provides the Hire to Retire (H2R) value stream, the lifecycle which manages and supports the course of an individual’s career within the Australian Public Service (APS).
+It refers to the software and systems designed to manage and optimise the Human…

-A Travel and Expense System provides Travel and Expense Management (TEMS) in the Australian Government Architecture (AGA)’s whole of government context.
-TEMS capability allows the APS to streamline, automate, and effectively manage the complexities associated with travel planning, expense…
+A Travel and Expense System supports Travel and Expense Management (TEMS) capability in allowing the Australian Public Sector (APS) to streamline, automate, and effectively manage the complexities associated with travel planning, expense reimbursement, relocation, and financial tracking.

 Designs